hiitsu/palikka/README.md

-# setup db and user for development
+## Setup db and user for development

 ```
 brew install postgresql